The Case for Resistance

 Billionaire Supervillains

-It is surprising that Trump could not add more to his voter base, considering that the world’s richest man supported him by spending $44 billion to buy the world’s chief political discussion platform and well over a hundred million dollars more on private election canvassing—including efforts to bribe working-class voters by picking a daily million-dollar lottery winner.
+It is surprising that Trump could not add more to his voter base, considering that the world’s richest man supported him by spending $44 billion to buy the world’s chief political discussion platform and considerably more than $250 million more on private election canvassing—including efforts to bribe working-class voters by picking a daily million-dollar lottery winner.

 Real supervillain stuff.